bar199/MavTrade/README.md

 - [x] User can register a new account
 - [x] User can login
-- [ ] User can create new item post
+- [x] User can create new item post
-- [ ] User has profile page to see their posts
+- [x] User has profile page to see their posts
+- [x] User can see products posted
+- [x] User persistence

+**Optional Nice-to-have Stories**

+- [ ] Items have tags
-- [ ] User can see products posted
+- [ ] User can sort posts by time posted or price
+- [ ] User can search items by keyword or tags
+- [x] Users can follow an item or save potential items
+- [x] Users can message seller/buyer about product
+- [x] Authorize user is a UTA student
 - [ ] Item shows availability
     - [ ] Open - Item has no ongoing deal.
     - [ ] Ongoing - Item is currently in the process of being sold.
     - [ ] Closed - Item is no longer available.

-**Optional Nice-to-have Stories**

-- [ ] User persistence
-- [ ] Items have tags
-- [ ] User can sort posts by time posted or price
-- [ ] User can search items by keyword or tags
-- [ ] Users can follow an item or save potential items
-- [ ] Users can message seller/buyer about product
-- [ ] Authorize user is a UTA student

 ### 2. Screen Archetypes